 Economic cooperation between Estonia and Kosovo has been minimal.
 In 2017, the trade turnover was 277 thousand euros, consisting only of export.
 Main export articles from Estonia to Kosovo were machinery and mechanical appliances – 78%, mineral products – 9%.

 - 2014 marked the end of the project "The Promotion of Sustainable Development in Kosovo: the promotion and implementation of waste management and water management practises by Estonian municipalities", which was aimed at introducing and implementing environmental practices in Kosovo, which had been successfully implemented in Estonia.
 The Estonian side was conducted by the Harju County Entrepreneurship and Development Consultancy.

-- In the first half of 2011 the joint merger project of Estonia and Finland began, through which they are advising Kosovo on the creation of a school of security sciences.
-The Estonian Academy of Security Sciences is participating on Estonia’s behalf
+- In the first half of 2011 the joint merger project of Estonia and Finland began, through which we advised Kosovo on the creation of a school of security sciences.
+The Estonian Academy of Security Sciences participated on behalf of Estonia.

 - In March 2011 Kosovar NGOs (Kosovar Civil Society Foundation, KCSF, and EU Information Office) were in Estonia for a study visit.
 The goal of the visit was to gather information on Estonia’s experience with acceding to the EU.

 - Between 2008 and 2010 six students from Kosovo participated in master’s studies at the Estonian University of Life Sciences within the framework of the EU project “Support to European Integration”.

 - From 1-6 July 2009 a group of 7 diplomats from Kosovo attended an international relations training course organised by the Estonian School of Diplomacy and the Foreign Ministry.